mozbrick/brick/component/calendar/README.md

 ## ___labels___ (getter/setter)

-The labels of the calendars are managed using a datamap of strings.
+The labels of the calendar are managed using a datamap of strings.
 This allows localizers/translators to edit the labels of the calendar.

 ## getter